UnBArqDsw2023-2/2023.2_G5_ProjetoAmericanas/.github/pull_request_template.md

 ## Types of changes

-What types of changes does your code introduce to <repo_name>?
+What types of changes does your code introduce to G5_ProjetoAmericanas?
 _Put an `x` in the boxes that apply_

 - [ ] Bugfix (non-breaking change which fixes an issue)